tokkonopapa/WordPress-IP-Geo-Block/_codex/99. Filter hooks/ip-geo-block-upload-forbidden.md

 layout: page
 category: codex
 section: Filter Hooks
-title: ip-geo-block-forbidden-upload
+title: ip-geo-block-upload-forbidden
 file: [class-ip-geo-block.php]
 ---

-This will be applied when forbidden uploading is detected.
+This filter hook will be applied when forbidden uploading is detected.

 <!--more-->

 ### Description ###

-The filter hook "**ip-geo-block-forbidden-upload**" will be applied via [`apply_filters()`][Apply-Filters] when the request has improper [capability] [RoleCapability] or forbidden MIME type is detected in the uploaded files.
+The filter hook "**ip-geo-block-upload-forbidden**" will be applied via [`apply_filters()`][Apply-Filters] when the request has improper [capability] [RoleCapability] or forbidden MIME type is detected in the uploaded files.